Atlas-OS/docs/docs/getting-started/post-installation/software/web-browsers.md

 ---
 # Web Browsers

-In Atlas, you can choose between 4 browsers pre-installation that we have chose for user convienience and user-respectiveness.
+In Atlas, you can choose between 4 browsers pre-installation that we have chose for user convenience and user-respectiveness.
 We have compiled a table below so you can decide which browser to pick.

 When choosing a browser, we highly recommend to prioritise considering how it respects user privacy.
 However, also consider other factors, like speed, ease of use and more.